Veteran Crisis LineGive Us Feedback

 020504 Requesting and Approving Obligations

-1. Purchases of supplies or services are to be initiated by a requestor who is authorized to request the purchase of supplies or services.
+1. Purchases are to be initiated by a requestor who is authorized to request the purchase of supplies or services for a bona fide need of their program.

 2. Requestors will maintain documentation electronically in the accounting system or subsystem being used to process the request.
 In cases where the system lacks file storage capabilities, documents must be stored in an electronic format and made readily available when requested.